ben-rogerson/twin.macro/README.md

 - Prefix with `hocus:` to style hover + focus at the same time
 - Style with extra group states like `group-hocus:` and `group-active:`
 - Style form field states with `checked:`, `invalid:` and `required:`
-- Stack variants for nested styles `sm:hover:`
+- Stack up variants whenever you need them `sm:hover:first:bg-black`

 Check out the [full list of variants →](https://github.com/ben-rogerson/twin.macro/blob/master/src/config/variantConfig.js)